dpuentex/mp2-ecommerce/README.md

 ## Low priority:
+- Clicking quickly between pick a store and then a store produces the about us page for main site..
 - add style column to store and render different style from database depending on store
 - glow in the back following mouse
 - implement bcrypt